chicolucio/chicolucio.github.io/_pages/about.md

 ### 2022: Technical Support Specialist at Hashtag Treinamentos

-- Technical and educational support to the following courses: Data Science and Python
+As a Technical Support Specialist, I played a key role in supporting students and enhancing the learning experience for Data Science and Python courses.

-- Review of the teaching materials of the following courses: Data Science and Python
+- Provided technical and educational support to hundreds of students per month, contributing to their success
+- Reviewed and created teaching materials, ensuring they were up-to-date and effective
+- Materials developed were utilized by thousands of students on the company's educational platform

+[Click here](/portfolio/2022-hashtag_treinamentos) for a more detailed description of the project.

 ### 2020 - Present: Science communicator at Ciência Programada